clnbtlr/StirlingEngine/README.md

 | SS   | CS  | -    | 6 |
 | A5   | -   | Vout | 0 |

-A M5 hole was drilled and taped into the top plate of the engine and the pneumatiuc adapter with gasket was screwed in place.
+A M5 hole was drilled and taped into the top plate of the engine and the pneumatic adapter with gasket was screwed in place.

 The MagnetHolder 3d-printed part acts as a bushing between the ring magnet and the shaft of the flywheel.
 The magnet was glued onto the 3d-printed part before being pushed onto the shaft up to the cam.
 See top view photo.
 No glue was used as the PLA part is intended to be a tight fit.